DmxLarchey/Kruskal-Veldman/README.md

   where specifically designed to allow for manageable proofs of that those quasi-morphisms have finite inverse images.

-# How to enter this proof in more details
+# How to enter the recursive proof in more details

 Our first remark would be: start with _Higman's lemma_ as in [`Kruskal-Higman`](https://github.com/DmxLarchey/Kruskal-Higman) which was specifically designed as a downgrade of the more general cases of the proofs of Higman's theorem and Kruskal's tree theorem \[1\].
-This proof concerns the restricted case of _unary trees_, which are nearly as simple as lists.
+This proof concerns the restricted case of _unary trees_, which are just lists with an extra label on the empty list.

 It could be made simpler/shorter (but still constructive), as done by previous authors like D. Fridlender \[2\], but that was precisely not the goal.
-The main goal there was to implement the proof sketch and tools that are common with that of the current proof of `afs_vtree_upto_embed` above, but in a simpler/shorter context.
+The main goal of [`Kruskal-Higman`](https://github.com/DmxLarchey/Kruskal-Higman) was to implement the proof sketch and tools that are common with that of the current proof of `afs_vtree_upto_embed` above, but in a simpler/shorter context.